Juiced Up Trump Fanatics Plotted to Blow Up Democratic HQ, Feds Say

 “Let’s see what happens after the 20th we go to war,” Rogers allegedly told Copeland in a message dated Jan.
 11.

-Rogers has been in custody since January when law enforcement officials searched his home and business and discovered a stash of weapons including 49 firearms, two dozen boxes of ammunition containing thousands of rounds of ammunition, and five pipe bombs, according to a criminal complaint at the time.
+Rogers has been in custody since January when law enforcement officials searched his home and business and discovered a stash of weapons including 49 firearms, two dozen boxes of ammunition containing thousands of rounds, and five pipe bombs, according to a criminal complaint at the time.

 Both men were charged with conspiracy to destroy by fire or explosive a building used or in affecting interstate commerce.
 Rogers is also charged with possession of unregistered destructive devices and possession of machine guns.
 Copeland faces an additional count of destruction of records, the DOJ said.